ohadlev77/sat-circuits-engine/README.md

 ## Instructions
 1. All the necessary files are in the main folder.
 2. I would recommend downloading the entire directory ('Code -> Download ZIP' on the main page) and then running it on a Jupyter Notebook.
 Run the main file (ipynb file) and further instructions are included within it.
 No need to run anything but the main file.
-3. In the file [test_data.txt](https://github.com/ohadlev77/SAT_Circuits_Engine/blob/main/test_data.txt) there are few tested examples, for convenience.
+3. In the file [test_data.txt](https://github.com/ohadlev77/SAT_Circuits_Engine/blob/main/test_data.txt) there are few tested examples that can be used easily, for convenience.

 ## Key Features